tingold/pgdog/README.md

 ### Plugins

 pgDog comes with its own plugin system which allows plugins to be loaded at runtime using a shared library interface.
-As long as the plugin can expose a predefined C API, it can be written in any language, including C/C++, Rust, Java, or Go.
+As long as the plugin can expose a predefined C API, it can be written in any language, including Rust, C/C++, Zig, Go, Python, Ruby, Java, and many more.

 Plugins can be used to route queries to specific databases in a sharded configuration, or to split traffic between writes and reads in a mixed (primary & replicas) deployment.
 The plugin